 Stop One: Kilmainham Gaol Museum

-Once used as a prison, Kilmainham Gaol is now a museum run by the Irish government detailing some of the most courageous and most devastating events in Irish history.
-Imprisoned there were the Irish rebels accused of inciting many Irish rebellions, including the 1916 Easter Rising.
+Once used as a prison, Kilmainham Gaol is now a museum run by the Irish government detailing some of the most courageous and devastating events in Irish history.

-I am not a beer drinker, but I definitely could not resist the desire to tour the world-famous Guinness Storehouse.
-Purchasing advance tickets online for everyone in your party will assist you greatly.
+Next is probably the most popular and favorite stop on the 3-day itinerary Dublin.
+I am not a beer drinker, but I could not resist the desire to tour the world-famous Guinness Storehouse.

 Stop Three: The Brazen Head Pub, Ireland’s Oldest Pub

 This is a perfect place to stop for lunch if you didn’t eat at the storehouse.
 The Brazen Head is the oldest pub in Ireland and has been in operation since 1198!

 Not only does it serve great food and beer but the walls read like a book.
 I adored it here and was lucky enough to get a table and eat.